 Even if you don’t classify yourself as “artistic”, you’ll find that you can make this watercolor birthday card.
 Not only can you make it, but you’ll thoroughly enjoy putting it together!
 Every step of the creation process is relaxing and creative — and I know you’ll especially like making the little watercolor dots.

 Here’s what you need to get started:

-- 2 pieces of cardstock in contrasting colors (I chose a shimmery orange and royal blue)
+- 2 pieces of cardstock in contrasting colors (I chose a shimmery orange

 - Watercolor paper